matthewjmiller/mattmiller/CV.md

 ## Conferencing

 Accepted co-leader of discussion circle on “Rural / Remote / Isolated Writers” at the Festival of Faith and Writing, Calvin College, April 2020.
-Conference postponed to 2021 due to coronavirus.
+Conference postponed to 2021.

+Accepted paper: "Exploring the Anthropocene: Branson Mountain Village." *You are Here Interdisciplinary Conference,* March 2020.
+Conference cancelled.

 Participant, "Front Porch Republic: the Legacy of Wendell Berry," University of Louisville, 2019.